mongodb-industry-solutions/leafy-bank-capitalmarkets-mcp/src/README.md

 3. Configure environment variables:
    - Copy `.env.local.example` to `.env.local`
    - Update with your MongoDB connection string and MCP API credentials
+   - For ReAct Agent: Configure AWS SSO with `aws configure sso`

 4. Run the development server:
    ```bash